Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Can I supervise/consult with a colleague or peer?

-Peer supervision (defined as colleagues meeting together without an identified supervisor/consultant to guide the reflective process), while valuable for many RSC experienced practitioners, does not meet the criteria for Endorsement®, even if one or more of the peers has earned Endorsement® at IFS-ERS, IMHS-ERS, or IMHM-C. The provider of RSC is charged with holding the emotional content of the cases presented.
+Peer supervision (defined as colleagues meeting together without an identified supervisor/consultant to guide the reflective process), while valuable for many RSC experienced practitioners, does not meet the criteria for Endorsement®, even if one or more of the peers has earned Endorsement® as an ERS or IMHM-C. The provider of RSC is charged with holding the emotional content of the cases presented.
 The ability to do so is compromised when the provider is a peer of the presenter.
 Unnecessary complications can arise when the provider of RSC has concerns about a peer’s ability to serve a particular family due to the peer’s emotional response AND the provider and peer share office space, for example.

 Endorsement® resources